Community Partners

 Coalition of African and African American Pastors (CAAAP)

 CAAAP is a group of pastors from churches around the Portland metro area who are deeply committed to helping meet the mental and behavioral health needs of their congregations – and themselves.
-Our relationship started with an emphasis on supporting pastors struggling with their own mental health, worn thin by the realities of daily gun violence and resulting funerals plaguing the Black community in Portland.

-We support CAAAP with mental health trainings and presentations from our Director of Equity to educate them on culturally specific resources to heal themselves and their congregations.
-We have further grown this relationship to include a community-wide focus, including co-hosting the Healing Trauma & Resilience Summit in response to the escalation of violence and crime happening in Portland’s communities of color.
+We have further grown this relationship to include a community-wide focus, including co-hosting the 2021 Healing Trauma & Resilience Summit in response to the escalation of gun violence in Portland’s communities of color.

 Highland Christian Church